sibivel/ImageToSpeech/README.md

 # ImageToSpeech
-This is a basic image to speech using javascript and Google Vision API.
+This is a basic image to speech translator Chrome extension using Javascript and Google Vision API.
-TODO List:
-Filter out small images
-Filter out images that dont work.
-Speak faster